How STDs are commonly transmitted

-- an infected pregnant women to her infant during pregnancy, delivery, or while breastfeeding
+- - infected pregnant women to her infant during pregnancy, delivery, or while breastfeeding

-STDs can trigger different signs and symptoms on a person who gets infected.
+STDs can trigger different signs and symptoms of a person who gets infected.
 Here are the most common ones:

-Odd genital discharge - if you notice any yellowish, greenish, brownish, reddish, or other unusually-colored discharge cmoing out of your penis, vagina, or anus, you might want to get tested for an STD as soon as possible.
+- Odd genital discharge - if you notice any yellowish, greenish, brownish, reddish, or other unusually-colored discharge coming out of your penis, vagina, or anus, you might want to get tested for an STD as soon as possible.